esharmony/use-screen-orientation/README.md

 It uses the screen.orientation API but also checks for the window.orientation API to handle Safari on iOS.

-To this in action [click this link on your mobile or tablet](https://use-screen-orientation-example-mnsqxu00k-esharmony.vercel.app/)
+To view this in action [click this link on your mobile or tablet](https://use-screen-orientation-example-mnsqxu00k-esharmony.vercel.app/)

-If you wish to explore the example you can do so [here](https://github.com/esharmony/use-screen-orientation-example)

 If **viewing on a browser** in the dev tools, **ensure to refresh after switching to the mobile or tablet emulator** as the event listener will not be set via the switch to emulation from the browser alone.
 The event listener is set only on page load when the event **onorientationchange** is available.

+If you wish to explore the example you can do so [here](https://github.com/esharmony/use-screen-orientation-example)

 ### To Use